Sexual Assault Education & Prevention Program

 Nonconfidential

 These are resources on campus that will provide support but must share information with the Title IX Office.
-Your information will be handled sensitively.
-The Title IX Office will follow-up with you after any sex discrimination, sexual harassment, or retaliation reports have been filed.
+Information will be handled sensitively.
+The Title IX Office will follow-up with those impacted after any sex discrimination, sexual harassment, or retaliation reports have been filed.

 The University of Toledo Police Department